 Final Thoughts

 Receiving an IRS notice should not be ignored.
-While some notices are routine, others can lead to more serious consequences if not handled properly.
+While some notices are routine, others are the beginning of a process that can lead to enforcement action.

 Understanding the issue, responding on time, and taking action early can help prevent escalation and preserve your options.